dayman-3/theleague-coding-challenge/README.md

 npm run test
 ```
 ## Instructions
-After each step, please make commits so we see your working.
+After each step, please make commits so we can see your working.

 ---
 ### Step 1 - Create Block Chain